OpenLiberty/ci.maven/README.md

         -DartifactId=test \
         -Dversion=1.0-SNAPSHOT

-By default, the `liberty-maven-plugin` version is set the same as the archetype version.
-You can use the optional parameter `wlpPluginVersion` to use a different version of the plugin.
+By default, the `liberty-maven-plugin` version is set the same as the `liberty-archetype-webapp` archetype version used.
+To specify a different version of the plugin, use the `wlpPluginVersion` parameter.
 For example, you could set `-DwlpPluginVersion=2.1`.

 ### liberty-archetype-ear